Skip to main content

 Last updated April 2026.
 All statistics are sourced inline from their original publishers.
 We review and update this guide quarterly.

-Based on industry data and working with local businesses across Cornwall on their social media services, it's clear which Instagram strategies produce results and which ones just burn hours.
-Whether you're starting from scratch or wondering why your current efforts aren't paying off, this post gives you an honest framework for making Instagram work β or deciding it's not worth your time.
+Based on industry data and working with local businesses across Cornwall on their social media services, it’s clear which Instagram marketing strategies produce results and which ones just burn hours.
+Of all the social media platforms competing for a small business owner’s time, this one sits in an awkward middle ground - powerful for the right businesses, a time sink for the rest.
+This post gives you an honest framework for making it work - or deciding it isn’t worth your time.

 TL;DR